Manal-Jaber/Manal-Jaber/README.md

 - For backend I tried working in frameworks like Nodejs, Sitecore and Laravel
 - I have also worked on Mobile App Development using React Native and Kotlin.
 - 👀 I have learned several languages including C, C++, Javascript, Typescript, Php and Python.
-- 🌱 Side projects: I have worked on QA Automtion using cypress.io.
+- Side projects: I have worked on QA Automtion using cypress.io.
 I have also build an npm library: [yaml-component-library-integration](https://www.npmjs.com/package/yaml-component-library-integration)
+- 🌱 I am currently learning Threejs
 <br>

 ## Connect with me